 Hybrid and full-electric technology aim to make vehicles less polluting by minimizing their use of fossil fuels.
 Even the materials that cars are made out of are getting the green engineering treatment.
 Less and less steel is going into vehicle construction as manufacturers look to cut weight with lighter materials such as aluminum, plastics, and even carbon fiber.
 They have ample incentive -- consumers are demanding more efficient vehicles as fuel prices pummel their pocketbooks with increasing regularity.

-For lots more information on green engineering, follow the links on the next page.
+For lots more information on green engineering, follow the links below.